 Methodological differences between studies on the prevalence of ED have been a problem for a while.

-A 2002 review that attempted to give a complete picture of the problem across the general population was “hampered by major methodological differences between studies, particularly in the use of various questionnaires and different definitions of ED.”
+that attempted to give a complete picture of the problem across the general population was “hampered by major methodological differences between studies, particularly in the use of various questionnaires and different definitions of ED.”

 It found prevalence ranged from as low as 2 percent in men under 40 to as high as 86 percent in 80-year-olds.
 But it called for more studies to establish the “true” prevalence.